duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 Note that you should not use same keys on multiple places on the page.
 So if you have to use on same page, use different first string.

-You can clear cache in rails console : `Rails.cache.clear`
+You can clear cache in rails console : `Rails.cache.clear`, also `rake tmp:cache:clear` for rails clear cache

 You can use conditional caching you can use `cache_if`